 A list of all children about whom there are concerns, however small, is kept with the Child Protection File in a secure location.
 This list includes the name, DOB, any contact details for outside agencies supporting the family, if appropriate, the date of latest incident or whether the concerns are on-going.
 A list of children for whom there are more serious on-going concerns is shared with all senior members of staff and updated regularly.
-Teachers who have pastoral responsibility are informed of which children for whom there are on-going concerns.
-These children must be monitored very carefully and the smallest concern recorded on CPOMs or a concern sheet.
+Teachers who have pastoral responsibility are informed of which children for whom there are ongoing concerns.
+These children must be monitored very carefully and the smallest concern recorded on CPOMS.
 These children are monitored by DSLs regularly.